Perspectives

 Investing With Purpose : "How to" of Values Aligned Investing

-For many individuals, investing isn’t just about financial returns; it’s also about making a difference.
+For many individuals, investing is not only about achieving financial returns but also about owning companies that align with their values.
 Values-aligned investing, also known as socially responsible investing, allows individuals to align their investment decisions with their personal beliefs and values.

-On Earth Day, as we reflect on the importance of our planet’s resources and our responsibility to protect them, it’s an opportune time to consider how our investment choices can contribute to a sustainable future.
-The first step in values-aligned investing is defining your values.
-Take the time to identify the causes and principles that matter most to you.
-Whether it’s environmental sustainability, social justice, or ethical business practices, understanding your values is crucial in guiding your investment choices.
+So where does one start?
+First, take the time to identify the causes and principles that matter most to you.
+Whether it’s environmental causes, social justice, or ethical business practices, understanding your values is crucial in guiding your choices.

 Tethered to Trash: Humanity's Connection to Waste